The Small Price of a Bicycle

 In Canada, an early version of the track "Book of Reason" was released by Vertigo Records on their 1984 Vertigo Sampler 2-LP set, with a note that the track was from the forthcoming Icicle Works LP.
-However, the LP never actually forthcame; instead, Vertigo Canada issued a 5-track EP called Seven Horses Deep.
+However, the LP never actually appeared; instead, Vertigo Canada issued a 5-track EP called Seven Horses Deep.
 This EP included the so-called "American Version" of "Seven Horses" (which was never actually issued in the US), the single version of "All The Daughters", and the previously issued UK b-sides "(Let's Go) Down to the River", "Beggars Legacy" and "Goin' Back".

 In 2011, Cherry Red Records issued a 3-CD expanded edition of The Small Price of a Bicycle.
 Disc 1 featured the original album in its entirety, while discs 2 and 3 featured a wealth of related demos, b-sides, radio sessions, live tracks, remixes and unreleased session outtakes.

 Critical reception

 The album was reviewed by Roger Holland for the music magazine Sounds where it received a perfect score of five stars out of five.
 Holland wrote that The Small Price of a Bicycle was "a very fine album" and praised its "combinations of exuberant young rock rhythms and enchanting, inspiring vocals".